Nicolasdha/Nicolasdha/README.md

 <br>

-I was an Assistant Director and Project Manager for the Denver branch of one of the nation's premiere Market Research firms.
+I was an Assistant Director and Project Manager for the Denver branch of one of the nation's leading Market Research firms.
 After dabbling and making a hobby of programming for years I choose to quit my job to learn development full-time.
 I'm a very quick study looking for career opportunities in Software Development and Web Development.
 I am eagerly looking for chances to build my career, and corresponding skills.
 * I love learning new things, and am a creative problem solving enthusiast
 * I have strong grasp on interpersonnel communication, have an extremly hard work ethic, and am always solution oriented
 * I have a Bachelors degree in Marketing from The University of Pittsburgh